|Lesson 4|| System catalogs |

 located in various SQL Server databases, including user-created databases.

-System catalogs: Also known as system tables, these tables store meta-data, which is data that
+- System catalogs: Also known as system tables, these tables store meta-data, which is data that describes other data.

 System catalogs are also referred to as system tables.